 Well, it was not like people left – it’s just that we did so much playing non-stop in America from 1980 to 1988 that people got burned out.
 On “Stampede,” I played bass.
 Everyone wanted to do other things, and it was a mistake to call that album Krokus.
 It should have been called…

 Fernando von Arb?

 No, no, something… metal-ish, something else?
 That’s why I stopped that formation because I knew it was not the right thing.
 You see, I was basically waiting for something like this to happen.
 I actually planned to go on with another singer because I wanted to go on and play.
 But then the phone call came from Marc’s side, you know, and he said he would be ready to do this now.
 We were discussing it, “Is this a full tour?
 Is this REALLY going to happen?”
 And he said, “Yeah!
 So, ok, let’s do it!

-Before Marc called you there still released another album called “Round 13”.
+Before Marc called you, they’re still released another album called “Round 13”.
 The album had another singer and another line-up.
 What are your honest opinions of that record?

 I like the new album a lot.
 It’s brilliant musically, and the production is terrific.
 If you had to compare it to the older records, what would you say?

 We all feel as a band that this album should have come after “Headhunter” and then onwards.
 We cut those years out…snip! (laughs) And that’s the way we feel.
 We play songs from “Metal Rendez-Vous” to “Headhunter” and then this one again.
 That’s the way it is! (laughs)

 Well, maybe you would like to cut out the making of “Change of Address”?
 What happened to the band back then?